-For the 19th consecutive year and for the 25th time in the last 28 years, Thomas More had at least one team advance to the NCAA Tournament during the 2017-18 academic year.
-Making an appearance in the NCAA Tournament during the 2017-18 season was women's volleyball, women's soccer, men's soccer, men's basketball, women's basketball, men's tennis, softball and baseball.
+For the 20th consecutive year and for the 26th time in the last 29 years, Thomas More had at least one team advance to the NCAA Tournament during the 2018-19 academic year.
+Making an appearance in the NCAA Tournament during the 2018-19 season was women's volleyball, women's basketball and softball.
+During his tenure, the women's basketball team won the NCAA Division III National Championship in 2016 and 2019, while Lynn Thompson was the 2002 Division III women's golf individual national champion.

 In June of 2010, as a result of its successes during the 2009-10 academic year, Thomas More finished with its highest-ever ranking in the Learfield Sports Directors’ Cup, the prestigious award presented annually by the National Association of Collegiate Directors of Athletics (NACDA), Learfield Sports and USA TODAY to the best overall collegiate athletics programs in the country.
 Of the 450 eligible colleges and universities in NCAA Division III, Thomas More finished ranked at No. 57, or in the top 14-percent, with a total of 279.5 points.
 Thomas More had its second-highest finish during the 2015-16 academic year as it placed 59th with 317 points.
 The College's third highest ranking came following the 2014-15 academic year as it placed 61st with 298 points.
 Thomas More had a school-record nine teams win their Conference Championship Tournament title during the 2016-17 academic year.